AdobeDocs/advertising.pt-BR/help/dsp/campaign-management/ads/ad-about.md

 <!-- The bulk upload feature requires you to either a) upload DoubleClick and Flashtalking tag sheets or b) download a template, input your tags into the template, and then re-upload the template. -->
 <!-- need a list of all supported third-party ad servers; see file in future-tbd folder -->

-Depois que seus anúncios forem configurados, será necessário anexar cada anúncio a uma disposição, que inclui os parâmetros de definição de metas (como geografia, público-alvo, dispositivo e segmentação de inventário) que controlarão o desempenho da sua campanha.
+Depois que seus anúncios forem configurados, anexe cada anúncio a uma disposição, que inclui os parâmetros de definição de metas (como geografia, público-alvo, dispositivo e segmentação de inventário) que controlam a forma como sua campanha oferece.
 Você pode anexar um único anúncio a uma ou várias disposições.

 ## Tipos de anúncio disponíveis {#ad-types}